 How crucial is this natural feel for the position Norwegian design now has earned in the international arena?

-Iselin Vollen Steiro mentions several newcomers to the scene of Norway’s ever new design shops, among them Oslo-based F5 at Øvre Slottsgate 5 with Norwegian clothes only, Numer 9 at Riddervoldsgate 9, Studio Bazaar at Louises gate 21, as well as the interior venue Kollekted by at Rathkes gate 4 with its cleverly curated selection of furniture and design objects.
-If these should be temporarily there will be other likeminded venues in the neighborhood.
+Iselin Vollen Steiro mentions several newcomers to the scene of Norway’s ever new design shops, among them Oslo-based F5 at Øvre Slottsgate 5 with Norwegian clothes only, Studio Bazaar at Louises gate 21, and the interior venue Kollekted by at Rathkes gate 4 with its cleverly curated selection of furniture and design objects.
+If these should be temporarily closed there will be other likeminded venues in the neighborhood.

 “Local identity is a bonus for fashionable designers choosing traditional materials”, states Iselin, who will continue to take special assignments as a model and actor and help the fashion community to make use of untapped opportunities.